 Patients requiring cardiovascular services in West Pasco County need look no farther than Morton Plant North Bay Hospital for premier heart and vascular care.
 North Bay's Cardiovascular Catheterization Lab uses the most advanced imaging technology to perform diagnostic studies, such as stress testing and echocardiograms, to interventional procedures, including elective and emergency heart catheterizations and angioplasties.
 Additional vascular procedures include diagnostic peripheral angiography, angioplasty and stent placement.
+Learn more about our vascular program.

 For patients whose cardiac conditions necessitate open heart surgery, easy transfer to Morgan Heart Hospital at Morton Plant is arranged.
 From the new transcatheter aortic valve replacement (TAVR) procedure to coronary artery bypass surgery to off-pump coronary artery bypass surgery, Morgan Heart Hospital’s expert team of cardiovascular surgeons pave the way in heart surgery.